hdi-umd/SequenceSummary/sententree/README.md

 local: Whether the file is locally available

 attr: name of the attr to perform mining on

+split: Whether to split the sequences based on any time span. e.g. week, month or year

 ## Example

-python main.py --file "sequence_braiding_refined.csv" --evttype 1 --startidx 0 --format "%m/%d/%y" --sep "," --local True --attr "Meal"
+python main.py --file "../Sample_Dataset.csv" --evttype 1 --startidx 0 --format "%m/%d/%Y" --sep "," --local True  --attr "Events" --split "day"